DavidSchirduan/DavidSchirduan.github.io/_games/bridgetown.md

 ### Coming to Kickstarter in April 2023!

-Join the newsletter to get updates and previews (scroll to the bottom of the page).
+### Join the newsletter at the bottom of this page for updates.

 <div id="images" class="shopping-images">
 <p style="margin: 0px;padding:0px;text-align:center;font-style:italic;">Click to view.<br>Designs are not final!</p>